LemonBoy/bar/README.md

 bar accepts a couple of command line switches.

 ```
 -h	    Show the help and bail out.
+-b          Show the bar at the bottom of the screen.
+-w <width>  Set width of the bar.
+-s <height> Set height of the bar.
+-o <offset> Set bar's offset from the left.
+0 disables.
+-f      Force docking (use this if your WM isn't EWMH compliant)
+-u <line>   Choose between underline (1) or overline (0).
+-t <thickness> Thickness of underline.
+0 to disable.
+-n <font>   Font used.
+In the form of '-*-*-' etc.
+-k <width> Set font fallback width.
+-c <opacity> Requires a compositor.
+0: Invisible, 1: Opaque.
 -p	    Make the bar permanent.
--f      Force docking (use this if your WM isn't EWMH compliant)
--b      Show the bar at the bottom of the screen.
 ```

 Configuration